Try the Full Power of Brosix with 10% lifetime discount!

 14. Socialize

-Maybe you’ve heard the saying – A team that plays together stays together.
-People are inherently social and this nature should be utilized even in an office setting.
+Maybe you’ve heard the saying, “A team that plays together stays together.”
+People are inherently social, and this should be kept in mind even in an office setting.

-15. Keep the Door Open
+15. Keep the door open

 To improve communication within your team, address questions, issues, and ideas as they arise.